LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-27-koin-vs-kodein-for-kmp-di.md

 The journey taught me that in software development, as in life, **reliability trumps hype every time**.
-When building production applications that need to work across multiple platforms and distribution channels, choose tools that do what they say they will do—nothing more, nothing less.
+When building production applications that need to work across multiple platforms and distribution channels, choose tools that do what they say they will do — nothing more, nothing less.

 For your next KMP project, consider giving Kodein a try.
 Your future self (and your F-Droid users) will thank you.